metareflection/dafny-poetry/README.md

 # dafny-poetry

-A small orchestrator that runs a POETRY‑style loop over Dafny programs.
+A small orchestrator that runs a [POETRY][poetry]‑style loop over Dafny programs.
 It depends on:

 - `dafny-admitter` – to turn outstanding verification failures into `Admit("…", φ)` obligations (verifiable sketches)